elixir-europe/BioHackathon/interoperability/Using blockchain in biomedical provenance the identifiers use case/README.md

-# Using blockchain in biomedical provenance, the identifiers use case.
+# Using blockchain in biomedical provenance: Tracking BioSamples.

 ### Representative: Richard Shute